 GeneratePress costs you $39.95 +($23.97*2) = $87.89 for three years of access.

-As you can see, the GeneratePress clearly more features for the money spend on.
+As you can see, the GeneratePress clearly has more features for the money spent.

 With an yearly fee, you get access to GeneratePress and rights to use the theme on unlimited sites.
 Genesis on the other hand has very less customization options.
 You obviously need to use dozens of third party plugins to extend it's functionality especially if you are a non-coder.